chorenzo-dev/recipes-core/code-quality/setup-code-formatting/fixes/python_black.md

 ## Scripts

-Add formatting commands to your project:
+Add formatting commands to the project:

 **For projects using Makefile:**
 ```makefile